MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ## Coming soon
-- **Larger file support.** The size limit of a single file will be increased to improve migration fidelity.
+- **Larger file support.** The size limit of a single file that can be migrated will be increased to improve migration fidelity.

 - **Migration flow refinement.** Refine migration setting and destination upload process to be more intuitive.